SeanyWang/despecs/LGspecs.md

 * *Title*
 * *URL*: this points to Harvard-Yenching Library's online catalog, where the **View Online** link on the page opens up the scanned gazetteer images.

 Save the text in plain text format (`.txt`) with Unicode `utf-8` encoding.
 Each Chinese local gazetteer title is saved in its own `.txt` file.
-Name the file with the HOLLIS number provided in the spreadsheet (e.g., `07453713.txt`).
+Name the file with the HOLLIS number provided in the spreadsheet (e.g., `07453713.txt`). **Note:** Some titles are sorted into multiple image viewers.
+In those cases, content from each image viewer gets its own file, and the files are organized by numbered suffixes (e.g., `07468498-1.txt`, `07468498-2.txt`... `07468498-80.txt`, etc.).

 Make use of the complete character repertoire found in Unicode version 5.1.
 This includes characters in the following Unicode blocks when applicable: